whatwg/console/README.md

 ## Contribution guidelines

-For guidelines on how to build and edit the spec, see [CONTRIBUTING.md](https://github.com/whatwg/console/blob/master/CONTRIBUTING.md).
+For guidelines on how to build and edit the spec, see [CONTRIBUTING.md](CONTRIBUTING.md).

+## Merge policy

+If you can commit to this repository, see the [WHATWG Maintainer Guidelines](https://github.com/whatwg/meta/blob/master/MAINTAINERS.md).

 ## Code of Conduct